mrqa/mrqa.github.io/rc/shared.md

 We will then privately evaluate each system on the hidden test data.

-## Datasets
+## Training Datasets

-All participants are required to use our official training corpus, which consists of examples pooled from the following datasets:
+All participants are required to use our official training corpus (see our [GitHub repository](https://github.com/mrqa/MRQA-Shared-Task-2019) for details), which consists of examples pooled from the following datasets:
 - [SQuAD](https://arxiv.org/abs/1606.05250) (Rajpurkar et al., 2016)
 - [NewsQA](https://arxiv.org/abs/1611.09830) (Trischler et al., 2016)
 - [TriviaQA](https://arxiv.org/abs/1705.03551) (Joshi et al., 2017)